 Hydrogen gives off no carbon and its only emission is water

-When using hydrogen for power or heat (either burnt or in a fuel cell) it gives off water vapour with no carbon emissions.
+When using hydrogen for power or heat it gives off water vapour with no carbon emissions.

 Hydrogen has no colour or odour and is non-toxic and environmentally benign.